 The digiKam main window has a sidebar at the right border providing important information and actions of the selected images.
 This same sidebar is also available in the Image Editor view.
 It can be displayed by respectively clicking on one of the five tabs:

-Properties : File and image properties, key shooting parameters (EXIF tags)
+Properties : File and image properties, key shooting parameters.

-Metadata : EXIF, Makernotes, IPTC and GPS data (these properties can be edited by two Kipi-plugins
+Metadata : EXIF, Makernotes, IPTC and XMP data.

-Comments & Tags : Comments, Date & Time setting, Rating, Tags
+Captions : Comments, Date & Time setting, Rating, Tags.

 Clicking successively onto the same tab will make the sidebar pop up or fold back into the border.